Codecademy/ugc/README.md

 ## What is UGC Articles?

-User generated content (UGC) articles are articles
+User generated content (UGC) articles are articles written by the Codecademy community!

 ## Why write articles?

+- Learn in public: Share your learning journey with the world.
+- Establish your online
+- The best way to understand a concept is to explain it to someone else.
+- Pay it forward.

 ## What stage of development are we in right now?